PennLINC/learning_datalad/basic_datalad_functions.md

 However, for file got by manual way (not `datalad` command) + `datalad save` probably cannot apply`datalad drop`, otherwise probably faced with an error .

+Another situation where `datalad drop` fails, is when there is no other copy of a file elsewhere.

 `datalad drop <filename>`

 Now, the file cannot be accessed as a regular file.